Pistonite/vmsetup/src/windows/nvim.md

 # Neovim on Windows
 Setting up the same Neovim environment on Windows.
 Bye VSCode :)

+## Requirement
+Make sure you have [zig](./zig.md) installed.
+This is the easiest way to get a compatible C compiler.

 ## Installation
 1. Download pre-built binary for Windows from https://github.com/neovim/neovim/wiki/Installing-Neovim
     :::tip